mod-audio/mod-duox-controller/README.md

 Files for the Duo X controller firmware

-Not ready for a stable release yet, though good for testing.

 This repo will only work with the latest revision of the MOD DuoX controller board (Rev 5, March 2019).
 The board features a 12Mhz crystal (main CLK of 120Mhz) on the LPC1777.